derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-01/07/2022 16:24:36 : 3 Database Admins walked into a NoSQL bar.
+02/07/2022 16:19:39 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Why do programmers confuse Halloween with Christmas?
-Because OCT 31 == DEC 25.
+Writing PHP is like peeing in the swimming pool, everyone did it, but we don't need to bring it up in public.
 <!-- replace-with-joke ends -->